EduardoLopes/EduardoLopes/README.md

 ### Hi there 👋

-I'm a frontend and game developer, insterested in open source and creative codding.
+I'm a frontend and game developer, insterested in open source and creative coding.

 My Portfolio: http://eduardolopes.dev.br/
 <hr />